Lockup Negative Awc Twc 01

 Cultural Sustainability

-The Tasmanian Walking Company acknowledges the palawa and pakana as the Traditional Owners of the land and waters of lutruwita.
+The Tasmanian Walking Company acknowledges the Palawa and Pakana as the Traditional Owners of the land and waters of lutruwita/Trowunna (Tasmania).

 We acknowledge the Gadubanud and Girai Wurrung as the Traditional Owners of the land and waters of the Great Ocean Trail.

-We acknowledge the Ngarrindjeri, Ramindjeri, Narrunga, and Kaurna, and their connection to Kangaroo Island.
+We acknowledge the Ngarrindjeri, Ramindjeri, Narrunga, and Kaurna, and their connection to Karta Pintingga (Kangaroo Island).

 We acknowledge the land we walk on is, was, and always will be first nations people’s land.
-We pay our respects to Elders past and present and acknowledge the generations to come.
+We pay our respects to Elders past and present.

 The Tasmanian Walking Company acknowledges the ongoing healing of the Aboriginal and Torres Strait Islander people and the role we can play in supporting this process of reconciliation.

-We stand with Aboriginal and Torres Strait Islanders seeking justice, acceptance, and recognition as the Traditional Owners and custodians of Country, where sovereignty was never ceded.
+We stand with Aboriginal and Torres Strait Islanders seeking equity, acceptance, and recognition as the Traditional Owners and custodians of Country, where sovereignty was never ceded.

 It is incredibly important for us to recognise that the lands and waters we travel through on our trips are not just environmental landscapes, they are cultural landscapes too, that speak to a long and intimate relationship between peoples and their natural environments.

 The Tasmanian Walking Company commits to ensuring a spirit of respect and continuous improvement with regards to Culture and First Nations connection to place.
-To support this commitment, the Tasmanian Walking Company is currently in the process of developing a Reconciliation Action Plan with support from Reconciliation Tasmania, and in consultation and communication with local palawa/pakana community members.
+To support this commitment, the Tasmanian Walking Company has developed a Reconciliation Action Plan with support from Reconciliation Tasmania, and in consultation and communication with local palawa/pakana community members.

 Low Food Miles